-Within ten (10) calendar days of receiving the Equal Opportunity and Non-Discrimination Grievance Committee's recommendation unless (1) there was new information sufficient to alter a decision, but only if the new information was not known to the appellant during the Investigative Team's investigation, (2) there was reason to believe that a procedural error so significant as to deny a fair hearing to either party occurred during the grievance process; or (3) the sanctions imposed were not appropriate for the violation which the Respondent was found to have committee.
-If it is determined that one of the aforementioned factors exist, within ten (10) days of receiving the Grievance Committee's recommendation by addressing the factor(s) identified by the President.
-Within ten (10) calendar days of the request for reconsideration, the Equal Opportunity and Non-Discrimination to the President.
-The President will analyze the final recommendation on whether (1) there was new information sufficient to alter a decision, but only if the new information sufficient to alter a decision, but only if the new information sufficient to alter a decision, but only if the new information was not known to the appellant during the EO's investigation and could not have been discovered by the appellant if sought with reasonable diligence; (2) there was reason to believe that a procedural error so significant as to deny a fair hearing to either party occurred during the grievance process; and (3) the sanctions imposed were not appropriate for the violation which the Respondent was found to have committed.
+Within ten (10) calendar days of receiving the Equal Opportunity and Non-Discrimination Grievance Committee's recommendation, the President will approve the Equal Opportunity and Non-Discrimination Grievance Committee's recommendation unless (1) there was new information sufficient to alter a decision, but only if the new information was not known to the appellant during the Investigative Team's investigation, (2) there was reason to believe that a procedural error so significant as to deny a fair hearing to either party occurred during the grievance process; or (3) the sanctions imposed were not appropriate for the violation which the Respondent was found to have committed.
+If it is determined that one of the aforementioned factors exist, within ten (10) days of receiving the Grievance Committee's recommendation, the President will request that the Equal Opportunity and Non-Discrimination Grievance Committee reevaluate their recommendation by addressing the factor(s) identified by the President.
+Within ten (10) calendar days of the request for reconsideration, the Equal Opportunity and Non-Discrimination Grievance Committee will submit their final written recommendation to the President.
+The President will analyze the final recommendation on whether (1) there was new information sufficient to alter a decision, but only if the new information was not known to the appellant during the EO's investigation and could not have been discovered by the appellant if sought with reasonable diligence; (2) there was reason to believe that a procedural error so significant as to deny a fair hearing to either party occurred during the grievance process; and (3) the sanctions imposed were not appropriate for the violation which the Respondent was found to have committed.
 Based on these factors, within ten (10) calendar days of receiving the final recommendation, the President will render a written decision that will modify, overturn, or approve the Equal Opportunity and Non-Discrimination Grievance Committee's final recommendation.
 The President's decision is the final step of the Equal Opportunity and Non-Discrimination Grievance Procedure.
 The EO will communicate the final decision to the Equal Opportunity and Non-Discrimination Grievance Committee, the Respondent, and the Vice President with jurisdiction over the Respondent.
 The EO will inform the Complainant of the sanctions as permitted by state and federal law.